MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/export-data/data-connection-azure-blob.md

 ![Screenshot of SAS token on the account level - Option 2](media/SAS-token-on-the-account-level.png "SAS token on the account level - Option 2")

-## Create an Azure Data Explorer Data Connection in PlayFab
+## Create an Azure Blob Data Connection in PlayFab

 ### Step 1: Navigate to the data connections tab